 The links in the post below may be affiliate links.

-If you have found little worms that look like white rice stuck in the fur near your cat's bum or to its tail, it is very likely your cat has a tapeworm.
+If you have found little white worms that look like rice stuck in the fur near your cat's bum or to its tail, it is very likely your cat has a tapeworm.

 Tapeworms are long, flat parasites that grow within your cat after latching onto its intestines.
 They absorb nutrients from the food your cat eats as it moves through the intestines.
 Tapeworms do not feed on blood.
-As the tapeworm matures, little sections of it (called proglottids) break off of it and pass through the intestines and out the cat’s anus.
+As the tapeworm matures, tiny tapeworm sections of it (called proglottids) break off of it and pass through the intestines and out the cat’s anus.
 Proglottids are filled with tapeworm eggs; they’re essentially little egg sacs being deposited all over your home.

 Are Dried Tapeworm Segments Contagious?

 Proglottids (dried out or not) cannot reinfect your cat or other pets if they get eaten, because they require an intermediate host (almost always fleas!) to mature inside first.
 Once a cat eats a tapeworm-contaminated flea (often while grooming), it becomes infested— more on this in a moment.